curiousjp/daz_depthmap_processor/example.md

 * The fourth will contain the other person, "B", looking out from the mirror.
 They will also receive a large share of levels.
 * The fifth and final split will contain the background.
 It will get whatever levels are left over.

-Unlike a proper 3D model, the splits aren't limited to specific objects in the scene - if part of the desk overlaps (deskwise) with a high resolution object like "A", it will also be mapped in high resolution.
+Unlike a proper 3D model, the splits aren't aware of or limited to specific objects in the scene - if part of the desk overlaps (depthwise) with a high resolution object like A's body, it will also be mapped in high resolution.
 Generally this doesn't seem to cause any problems.
 To use interactive mode, I start daz_depthmap_processor like this:
 ```
 $ python format_depthmap.py --interactive mirrors-Canvas2-Depth.exr
 Welcome to the interactive shell.
 Type help or ? to list commands.